-Priorities for 2014-2015
+Priorities for 2015-16

 1. Contribute to economic prosperity with an emphasis on expanding and diversifying commercial relationships with emerging and high-growth markets.

-- Assist in improving investment climates in developing countries, including by building capacities to sustainably manage natural resources.
+- Deepen commercial engagement in Latin America, Asia and Africa, with a focus on supporting Canadian investment abroad, and assist in improving investment climates in developing countries by building capacities to sustainably manage natural resources.

 2. Expand Canada’s engagement in the hemisphere and reinforce the Canada-U.S. relationship.